-Children with less complex needs but who still require help will come under our SEND support remit.
+Children with less complex needs but who still require help will come under ourWave 3 plus provision.
+Our website details the support and programmes we offer.

-All students are entitled to good quality teaching, differentiated according to their needs.
+All students are entitled to quality first teaching, differentiated according to their needs.
 For students in Central Bedfordshire for whom there is deemed to be an additional need, there will continue to be a graduated response.
-Pupils who are at SEND Support will either be stage 1 or stage 2.
-All funding for pupils at SEND Support is provided through the school's delegated resources.